 #1.
 Herbal Remedies

-Licorice, ginger root, and chamomile each boast their own healing characteristics, according to research published in Harvard Health.
+Licorice, ginger root, and chamomile each carry their own beneficial characteristics, according to research published in Harvard Health.

-Licorice, for example, helps your body produce more mucus to line the esophagus so it’s better protected from stomach acid (10).
+Licorice, for example, can help your body produce more mucus to line the esophagus so it’s better protected from stomach acid (10).

-As for ginger and chamomile, they can help calm your digestive tract and aid in digestion.
-You can sip on chamomile or ginger tea for a natural, readily-available digestive aid.
+As for ginger and chamomile, they can help calm your digestive tract and support digestion.

 #2.
 Make a Powerful Acid-Fighting Drink